Healthdirect Free Australian health advice you can count on.

 All opioids, including tramadol, can have side effects that include life-threatening breathing problems.
 The risk of these is higher:

-• when first taking tramadol
+• when you first take tramadol

 • after a dosage increase